DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Fate Cards (Jokers and Aces) are a chance to control your fate.
 They permit the player to choose when they want a second chance at a key moment.

-1. After a long rest, Jokers return to the player's hand, if they're not there already.
+1. After a Full Rest, Jokers return to the player's hand, if they're not there already.
 2. Aces drawn from the deck are played as usual, but remains in the player's hand.
 3. Any time a player or the GM draws a card, they may discard one held Fate Card and redraw.
 Only one redraw is permitted per check.